2 FAM 600

 (6) The school should have sufficient teachers from the United States or teachers trained in U.S. educational methods to ensure adequate contact for the students with these methods and corresponding ideals.

-(7) The curriculum and instruction of the school should be of good quality and reflect accepted U.S. theory and practice in education to the greatest extent practicable within the framework of local laws and regulations.
+(7) The curriculum and instruction of the school should be U.S. Common Core Standards-based and reflect accepted U.S. pedagogy in education to the greatest extent practicable within the framework of local laws and regulations.

 (9) The operation of the school should contribute to mutual understanding between the people of the United States and the people of the host country and other countries through enrollment of foreign nationals, provision of binational extracurricular and community programs, and English-language classes for non-English speaking students.